transposit-connectors/calendar_events/README.md

   LIMIT 5
 ```

-Run the operation again, and the calendar entries returned should start no later than today.
+Run the operation, and the calendar entries now returned should start no later than today.

 ## Deploy the operation